hollyplankdev/motd-api-ts/README.md

-# Hello World API: TypeScript
+# Message of the Day API: TypeScript

-An example Hello World API written with TypeScript.
+An example MOTD API written with TypeScript.

 # Features